Main Page

 My remix of the "Cybuster Theme" from the GBA game Super Robot Taisen: Original Generation is a good example of a plain remix since it's fairly close-sounding to the original and doesn't contain any additions.

-My remix of the music from the C64 demo "Boom Boom" is a good example of an extended remix since it contains a couple of segments that were repeated because the original music is only about 2:30 minutes long.
+My remix of the music from the C64 demo "Boom Boom" is a good example of an extended remix since it contains a couple of segments that were repeated in order to stretch out the track a bit since the original music is only about 2:30 minutes long.

 The "Vandahlia Special Remix" tag is used to denote a less exact reinterpretation where a faithfulness to the original melodies were either added to or accompanied by noticeable alterations as a certain amount of creative liberty was taken during the remixing process, such as producing a style that differs from the original, or the addition of a lesser melody or a segment that isn't a part of the original music and was added in order to extend and/or to add variation to a short track.